slowernews/archi-project/README.md

 Gerbil-project
 ==============

-Gerbil-project, is an ultra-simple system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the specific needs of an architectural team.
+Gerbil-project, is an ultra-simple system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the needs of an architectural team.

 *MANTRAS:*